-Electric fences are a must-have if you have livestock in your property.
-But what do you do when there is no power supply in your area, or if you just want to go eco-friendly?
+Electric fences are a must-have if you have livestock on your property.
+But what do you do when there is no power supply in your area, or if you want to go eco-friendly?
 Recommended solar electric fencing is a viable and cost-effective option for you and a good alternative for electric fencing.

 Within the space of one year, we had put in place two durable solar fences.
 The first was assembled with a battery, a Direct Current 6 joule charger, a solar panel of 100 watts, and a charge controller.

 The second comprises a charge controller, a solar panel of 100 watts, a battery, a direct to an alternating current inverter, a charge controller, and a charger of 110 volts and 8 joules.

 We bought a fencer powered by 6 joules of direct current because we thought it would be easier than an alternating current inverter.
 The Solar panel was set up beside a hay barn facing the east and west direction.

 One of our challenges is that the controller acts up every once in a while, causing the power supply to the charger to be interrupted.
 This is probably because of a decrease in the battery charge and output voltage.

 This caused the charge controller to cut off the power supply to safeguard the Solar Fence Charger.
 We believe that the simple solution would be to connect the charger to the battery directly rather than connect it to the charge controller.

 The Second System